crossroadsfpga/pigasus/hardware/README.md

       - `ring_buffer.sv`: FPGA side ring buffer to allow batch transfer from FPGA to CPU.
     - `cpu2fpga_pcie.sv`: Handles the CPU to FPGA PCIe transfer.
 Similar to the FPGA to CPU path, except that the CPU to FPGA path only needs to pass a short message (512-bit) per block.
 The actual packets are buffered in the FPGA-side DRAM.
   - `dram_wrapper.sv`: The top-level module of DRAM logic.
 In RTL simulation, the DRAM core is also bypassed.

+## hw_test
+Contains scripts for loading the bitstream and invoking System-console.
+  - `load_bitstream.sh`: Copy the latest `alt_ehipc2_hw.sof` from quartus_project to current dir and then load it to Intel MX Dev Kit.
+  - `run_console.sh`: Invoke System-console to read FPGA internal counters or pass parameters (e.g. number of cores used for CPU) to FPGA through JTAG.
+  - `hwtest`: The tcl script used to communicate with FPGA throught JTAG.
+After quartus_project is created, the `hwtest` folder from generated example will be copied here.

+## scripts
+  - `scr`: The source files needed for quartus_project, including the configuration file `alt_ehipc2_hw.qsf`, timing constraint file `alt_ehipc2_hw.sdc`, and system top-level verilog `alt_ehipc2_hw.sv`.
+They are both adapted from the generated 100G ethernet example.
+  - `run_ipgen.sh`: Automatically generate the IPs needed by Pigasus.
+It will create three folders, `generated_files`, `ethernet`, and `pcie`.
+The `generated_files` will be used in RTL simulation.
+And all of these three folders will be used for synthesis.
+  - `run_quartus_create.sh`: Automatically create a Quartus project, which will locate at `pigasus/hardware/quartus_project`.
+You can open the project in Quartus by opening the `pigasus/hardware/quartus_project/hardware_test_system/alt_ehipc2_hw.qpf`.
+  - `run_quartus_synth.sh`: If you want to directly generate the bitstream, just run this script in commond line.
+Alternatively, you can open the project in Quartus and then manually generate the bitstream.